-- f) Compile monthly performance output reports against budgets and analyse and interpret data in order to provide management information for decision making; - g) Compile monthly income and expenditure project reports against approved budgets; - h) Follow up on audit reports and assist in coordinating responses on any issues that may be raised. - 4.
-Management of project procurement: (including maintaining the procurement schedule, issuing approaches to market and managing contracts) - a) Undertake transparent, efficient, sustainable, and where possible 'best practice' procurement of goods and services in accordance with SPREP's procurement guidelines, procedures and policy. - b) Initiate the process for all requests for tender in consultation with the SPREP Procurement Officer - c) Provide information to the Implementation Manager and SPREP Procurement Officer on previous, current and upcoming procurement activities drawing upon the procurement schedule; - d) Prepare 'Requests for Quote' and 'Requests for Tender' ensuring that the requirements and any specifications are clear, reflect the needs of the Project and do not unfairly exclude any potential suppliers, in cooperation with the Implementation Manager, - e) Work with the Implementation Manager, M&E Specialist and other SPREP programmes to develop supplier performance indicators (where appropriate) for service delivery contracts: - f) Provide advice in consultation with the SPREP Procurement Officer to the project team on the best method to obtain goods and services in a timely manner at the best possible price; - g) Ensure that procurement processes are conducted in line with the SPREP Procurement Policy, that all necessary
+- f) Compile monthly performance output reports against budgets and analyse and interpret data in order to provide management information for decision making; - g) Compile monthly income and expenditure project reports against approved budgets; - Follow up on audit reports and assist in coordinating responses on any issues that may be raised. - 4.
+Management of project procurement: (including maintaining the procurement schedule, issuing approaches to market and managing contracts) - a) Undertake transparent, efficient, sustainable, and where possible 'best practice' procurement of goods and services in accordance with SPREP's procurement guidelines, procedures, and policy. - b) Initiate the process for all requests for tender in consultation with the SPREP Procurement Officer - c) Provide information to the Implementation Manager and SPREP Procurement Officer on previous, current and upcoming procurement activities drawing upon the procurement schedule; - d) Prepare 'Requests for Quote' and 'Requests for Tender' ensuring that the requirements and any specifications are clear, reflect the needs of the Project and do not unfairly exclude any potential suppliers, in cooperation with the Implementation Manager, - e) Work with the Implementation Manager, M&E Specialist and other SPREP programmes develop supplier to indicators performance (where appropriate) for service delivery contracts: - f) Provide advice in consultation with the SPREP Procurement Officer to the project team on the best method to obtain goods and services in a timely manner at the best possible price; - g) Ensure that procurement processes are conducted in line with the SPREP Procurement Policy, that all necessary

-- Procurement activities comply with applicable Secretariat policies and procedures, international 'best practice' and meet donor expectations for quality, transparency & efficiency; - Clear advice is provided to project staff on the Procurement process and templates; - Clear, workable contracts are established with suppliers that support the effective delivery of project activities and services; - Joint procurement initiatives with other relevant projects or organisations are effectively managed and communicated; - Successful contract negotiations with preferred suppliers result in competitive pricing and service delivery solutions; - Positive external audit results are achieved on project procurement processes and records management; - All approach to market materials and Tender Evaluation Committee reports are provided to the SPREP Procurement Officer in a timely manner; - Clear advice is provided to Tender Evaluation Committee's around the Project, the relationship between the procurement and the project, procurement budget and scheduled timeframes; - Issues with procurement systems, processes or instances of and non-compliance are addressed and resolved. - Project procurements are completed in a timely manner in support of project objectives;
+- Procurement activities comply with applicable Secretariat policies and procedures, international 'best practice' and meet donor expectations for quality, transparency & efficiency; - Clear advice is provided to project staff on the Procurement process and templates; - Clear, workable contracts are established with suppliers that support the effective delivery of project activities and services; - Joint procurement initiatives with other relevant projects or organisations are effectively managed and communicated; - Successful contract negotiations with preferred suppliers result in competitive pricing and service delivery solutions; - Positive external audit results are achieved on project procurement processes and records management; - All approach to market materials and Tender Evaluation Committee reports are provided to the SPREP Procurement Officer in a timely manner; - Clear advice is provided to Tender Evaluation Committee's around the Project, the relationship between the procurement and the project, procurement budget and scheduled timeframes; - Issues with procurement systems, processes or instances of and non-compliance are addressed and resolved. - Project procurements are completed in a timely manner in support of project objectives; - The Implementation Manager is provided with regular updates on progress with key procurement activities, any issues or approach to market requirements are fulfilled and the Tender Evaluation Committee understands and fulfils their roles;